BroknLab/.github/profile/README.md

 ## Hi there 👋
-We're Brokn Lab 🧪 _Everything we touch, we break it._
+Hello.
+We're Brokn Lab 🧪 _The game is always broke_.

 A development team.